wendyverdonk93/docs/content/api/orders/send-second-chance.md

 **Suppressing Second Chance emails after cancellation**

-When a customer plaes an order, goes to the checkout page, doesn't complete payment, but later returns and tries again, some webshops create a second order.
+When a customer places an order, goes to the checkout page, doesn't complete payment, but later returns and tries again, some webshops create a second order.
 If Second Chance emails are enabled, the customer still receives emails for the first order, even after they complete payment for the second order.

-Cancelling the first order doesn't suppress Second Chance emails.
+Cancelling the first order does **not** suppress Second Chance emails.

 To suppress Second Chance emails, send a `PATCH /orders` request containing the following parameters:
 ```